Is Chase No Longer Enforcing The 5/24 Rule?

 Bottom line

 The 5/24 rule is one of the biggest restrictions when it comes to getting approved for Chase cards.
-While it has been a pretty consistent rule for the past several years, reports suggest that some people are getting approved for Chase cards despite being over the limit.
+While it has been a pretty consistent rule for the past several years, reports suggest that this was loosened as of earlier in 2023.
 That’s not a guarantee that anyone will get approved, but I do think it’s a data point worth being aware of.

 If you’re over the 5/24 limit and end up applying for a Chase card, please share your experience!